firefox-devtools/snippets-for-removing-the-sdk/README.md

     eventBus.on("data-received", onDataReceived);

-    // This is equivalent to `eventBus.on`
+    // This is equivalent to `eventBus.emit`
     emit(eventBus, "data-received");
     ```